Undertaking and successfully completing this course will provide students with the following four units of competency:

-MSMPER300 – Issue work permits
+MSMPER300 Issue work permits

-MSMWHS217 – Gas test atmospheres
+MSMWHS217 Gas test atmospheres

 ‘Great confined space course this week!
 First time in 3 courses over the years I actually feel like I know what to do..and got to do real lifelike scenarios with real equipment!’
 CSG Student

 This course is recommended for anyone who is required to work in or around confined spaces and may be required to undertake a basic confined space rescue, act as a standby or operate gas detectors.
-We are able to conduct on-site training with either our purpose built mobile training facility or at your own workplace and tailor the course to suit the practical scenarios relevant to your company’s confined space operations.
+We are able to conduct on-site training with either our purpose-built mobile training facility or at a workplace and tailor the course to suit the practical scenarios relevant to a company’s confined space operations.